-static global\defaults()
+static global\defaults() → Dict[str, Any]

 Return the core default settings for Invoke.

 Generally only for use by Config internals.
 For descriptions of these values, see Default configuration values.

 Subclasses may choose to override this method, calling Config.global\defaults and applying merge\dicts to the result, to add to or modify these values.